Kelebrimbor97/Childrens_National_Docker_Environment/README.md

    #### A. For cpu install

+   Navigate to Scripts/Galactic/cpu and:

    ```Shell
    docker build -t galactic_cpu .
    ```
    #### B. For CUDA install

+   Navigate to Scripts/Galactic/cuda and:
    ```Shell
    docker build -t galactic_cuda .
    ```